 Roasting a turkey is a very personal experience.
 There as many methods out there as opinions on who should be our next great leader.

-Cooks all over the world start planning their menus in November.
+Cooks start planning their menus in mid September here in Canada, our neighbours to the south start the beginning of November.
 Chefs debate what the perfect temperature to roast is.
 And some professional cooks will argue that deep fat frying is the way to go.
 But before you can compete with the pros you need to know the basics.
 So for all you Turkey Virgins follow these steps for your inaugural turkey success.

 First things first

 - Buy a meat thermometer.
 The only safe effective way to tell if a turkey is cooked is by internal temperature.